oveddan/site/content/portfolio/presence/index.md

 ---

 Our eyes are windows into our interests and intentions.
-This piece explores new ways to communicate with art using our gaze and these indicators.
+This piece explores new ways to communicate with art using these indicators.
-The viewer's perception becomes a feedback loop as when it changes it triggers a new form in what's displayed, and this new form then alters the perception of the viewer.
+The viewer's perception becomes part of a feedback loop, as when it changes, the shape of the installation responds, which in turn alters the viewer's perception.

 #### Why eye-gaze tracking?